scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _sitcom:

 Sitcom mode
-	Game will add laughter after actor's line or narration
+	Adds laughter after actor's line or narration

 	*sitcom*

 .. _shorty:

 Shorty mode
-	Game will shrink the actors and make their voices high pitched
+	Shrinks the actors and makes their voices high pitched

 	*shorty*

 .. _nodelay:

 Frame limiter high performance mode
-	This mode may result in high CPU usage!
-It avoids use of delayMillis() function.
+	Avoids use of delayMillis() function.
+This mode may result in high CPU usage.

 	*nodelaymillisfl*

 .. _fpsfl:

 Max frames per second limit
-	This mode targets a maximum of 120 fps.
-When disabled, the game targets 60 fps
+	Targets a maximum of 120 fps.
+When disabled, the game targets 60 fps.

 	*frames_per_secondfl*

 .. _stamina:

 Disable McCoy's quick stamina drain
-	When running, McCoy won't start slowing down as soon as the player stops clicking the mouse
+	When running, McCoy won't start slowing down as soon as the player stops clicking the mouse.

 	*disable_stamina_drain*